ecbroussard/hw_mq_broussard_elaine/README.md

 # Comments

 Good assignment but very simple.
-Will we be doing more complex ones later?s
+Will we be doing more complex ones later?